ZigzagSecurity/survival-guide-radare2/crackme1.md

 First of all you have to load the binary in r2, that is easily done with :\
 `radare2 ./be-quick-or-be-dead-1`

-A prerequisite is to know that you can manually search for any command using the **?** alone or with command to see what you can append.\
+A prerequisite is to know that you can manually search for any command using the **?** alone or with a command to see what you can append.\
 Now our work can begin.

 ## The analysis part